The 5 Best Websites for Historical Financial Data

 It's very easy to get sucked into the day-to-day fluctuations in the stock market and the latest headlines about what's “moving the markets” today.

-However, long-term investors know this tends to lead to adverse behavior, such as overtrading.
+However, long-term investors know this tends to lead to overtrading and other adverse behavior.

 Instead, it's useful to take a step back, zoom out, and look at the larger trends going on within companies.
 The best way to do this is by looking at historical financial data and statistics to gauge how a stock is trading relative to its own history or industry.